lukaVarga/OptimusIMG/README.md

-Once you add OptimusIMG to your project (npm, submodule, or, when using only runtime optimisations, by linking minified js file for a specific version - https://unpkg.com/optimusimg@:version/dist/OptimusIMG.min.js, or for latest version - https://unpkg.com/optimusimg/dist/OptimusIMG.min.js), you can then use OptimusIMG's functions for optimisation.
+Once you add OptimusIMG to your project (npm, submodule, or, when using only runtime optimisations, by linking minified js file for a specific version - https://unpkg.com/optimusimg@:version/dist/OptimusIMG.min.js, or for latest version - https://unpkg.com/optimusimg/dist/OptimusIMG.min.js), you can use OptimusIMG's functions for optimisation.

 ### Runtime useage
-OptimusIMG currently has two runtime branches - `HtmlElementsCheck` and `LazyLoad`.
+OptimusIMG currently has three runtime branches - `HtmlElementsCheck`, `LazyLoad` and `ProgressiveLoad`.

 #### HtmlElementsCheck
 `HtmlElementsCheck` will output console warnings if it detects any images with the proper class which are not properly prepared for responsive development.